horazont/aioxmpp/docs/user-guide/quickstart.rst

   )

 The coroutine is spawned for each request.
-The coroutine must return a valid value for the :attr:`aioxmpp.stanza.IQ.payload` attribute, or raise an exception, ideally one derived from :class:`aioxmpp.errors.XMPPError`.
+The coroutine must return a valid value for the :attr:`aioxmpp.IQ.payload` attribute, or raise an exception, ideally one derived from :class:`aioxmpp.errors.XMPPError`.
 The exception will be converted to a proper ``"error"`` IQ response.

 Relevant documentation:

 * :meth:`~aioxmpp.stream.StanzaStream.register_iq_request_coro`
-* :class:`aioxmpp.stanza.IQ`
+* :class:`aioxmpp.IQ`
 * :class:`aioxmpp.errors.XMPPError`